PacificBiosciences/pbfusion/README.md

 ## Usage <a name="usage"></a>

-`pbfusion` has two primary executables: `pbfusion` and `gffcache`.
+`pbfusion` has two subcommands: `pbfusion discover` and `pbfusion gff-cache`.

-`gffcache` is not required, but recommended when running `pbfusion` multiple times. `gffcache` will serialize the input GTF/GFF file and preprocess into exonic intervals ahead of time, which is fairly slow to do on the fly.
+`pbfusion gff-cache` is not required, but recommended when running `pbfusion` multiple times. `pbfusion gff-cache` will serialize the input gtf/gff file and preprocess into exonic intervals ahead of time, which is fairly slow to do on the fly.
 You can find GENCODE annotation files [here](https://www.gencodegenes.org/human/release_38.html).

 ```
-Usage: gffcache [OPTIONS] --gtf <ReferenceAnnotation>
+Usage: pbfusion gff-cache [OPTIONS] --gtf <ReferenceAnnotation>

 Options:
   -g, --gtf <ReferenceAnnotation>            Input GTF file